Feneric/Minima/README.rst

 so while they have all been strongly influenced by those original games I expect they'll look quite a bit different if compared side-by-side, so please don't bother to complain if you don't think something looks or sounds quite right.

+The music is an attempt to recreate a little of the music that appeared in the Commodore version of Ultima III.
+This was done with a combination of viewing various scattered notes I found online with listening to recordings of the Commodore SID files.
+I couldn't fully match the time signatures used as the originals are fairly long, fairly complex, and do some pretty clever things.
+They also occasionally go outside the pitch range available to PICO-8.
+Again, it's more about capturing the spirit than being a faithful recreation.

 The additional `Lua`_ utility script `convert.lua` is used to make it easier to lay out a dungeon map and turn it into something the game can use.